llanlan1/llanlan1/README.md

-👋 Hi, I’m Lan @llanlan1
+- 👋 Hi, I’m Lan @llanlan1, a new entrant to Cloud Computing & DevOps
-👀 I’m interested in Cloud, DevOps, AI, Tech Developments, Design and Economics 🌱 I want to learn more about networking, IaC, container and others 💞️ Connect for collab!
-I'm new to cloud technology but have an aptitude for designing frontend; learning more of the backend would be cool!
+- 👀 I’m interested in Cloud Infrastructure and DevOps, AI, Tech Development, Design and Economics
+- 🌱 I want to learn more about networking, IaC, containers and others
+- 💞️ Connect for Collab!
+I'm new to the scene but have an aptitude for designing frontend; learning more of the backend would be cool~
-🪼 Fun fact: I keep three jellyfishes as pets!
+- 🪼 Fun fact: I keep three jellyfishes as pets!
+I'm also an award-winning painter and art teacher

 <!---
 llanlan1/llanlan1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.